-Compliance and Governance Committee - The Compliance and Governance Committee is replacing the Company's former Nominating and Governance Committee now that the Company is no longer a "controlled" company as defined by Nasdaq's listing standards.
-As discussed further below under "Election of Directors" the nominating function of the former Nominating and Governance Committee has been transferred to the independent members of Board.
-The Compliance and Governance Committee operates under a written charter adopted by the Board, which is available on the Company's website at corp.turtlebeach.com under the heading "Investor Relations-Corporate Governance-Compliance and Governance Committee Charter."
-The primary purpose of the Compliance and Governance Committee is to assist the Board in promoting the best interest of the Company and its stockholders through the implementation of sound corporate governance principles and practices.
-The functions of the Compliance and Governance Committee include, among other things: (i) developing and recommending to the Board an annual self-evaluation process; (ii) developing, as appropriate, a set of corporate governance principles, and reviewing and recommending to the Board any changes to such principles; and (iii) reviewing and evaluating, at least annually, the Compliance and Governance Committee's charter.
+Nominating and Governance Committee - The Nominating and Governance Committee operates under a written charter adopted by the Board, which is available on the Company's website at https://corp.turtlebeach.com/ under the heading "Corporate Governance-Nominating and Governance Committee Charter."
+The primary purpose of the Nominating and Governance Committee is to assist the Board in promoting the best interest of the Company and its stockholders through the implementation of sound corporate governance principles and practices.
+The functions of the Nominating and Governance Committee include, among other things: (i) identifying, reviewing and evaluating candidates to serve on the Board; (ii) determining the minimum qualifications for service on the Board; (iii) developing and recommending to the Board an annual self-evaluation process for the Board and overseeing the annual self-evaluation process; (iv) developing, as appropriate, a set of corporate governance principles, and reviewing and recommending to the Board any changes to such principles; and (v) reviewing and evaluating the Nominating and Governance Committee's charter.